Frequently Asked Questions

 Should you experience any access issues, application errors, require support with lamb registrations, pedigree certificates, flock updates, DNA testing please contact Grassroots directly via email: firstname.lastname@example.org

 You can register a flock prefix when completing the Valais Blacknose Society online membership application form.
 Your prefix will appear on the Pedigree Certificate of all lambs subsequently registered and breed by you.

 Is there a time limit for registering lambs?

-All lambs should be registered within 12 months.
+Lambs can be birth notified via Grassroots when born and should be fully registered within 12 months.
 Late registrations will be governed by mandatory DNA parentage verification, additional late fee charges apply.